 While it’s beautiful to admire the old town from the port, it’s even more fun to get lost in time by wandering through its medieval streets!

 I discovered that there’s a picture-perfect view around every corner of the old town.
-Whether it’s a colorful house, ancient brick archway, or a hidden ally!
+Whether it’s a colourful house, ancient brick archway, or a hidden ally!
 However, my personal highlight has to be the Basilica St. Michel.

 Very much the heart of the old town, this church can be seen from almost everywhere in Menton, and it dates back to 1819!
 Therefore, it’s no surprise that visiting St. Michel’s is one of the best things to do in Menton!